xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </pre>
 </div>

 Configure EVI under EVPN config on Leaf-5 to create EVPN service for VLAN 20.
 This EVI 20 will then be associated to the Bridge-Domain for VLAN 20.
 Assign the route-target values for the EVI to import and export prefixes via BGP EVPN control-plane.
+In the below configuration route-target is manually configured, however route-target can be automatically generated as well, based on [BGP-AS]:[EVI-ID].

 <div class="highlighter-rouge">
 <pre class="highlight">